Basis of Presentation and Significant Accounting Policies

 We consider the applicability and impact of all Accounting Standard Updates (“ASUs”).
 ASUs not listed below were assessed and determined to be not applicable.

-In October 2021, the Financial Accounting Standards Board issued ASU 2021-08, Business Combinations (Topic 805): (“ASU 2021-08”): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
+Effective January 1, 2023, we adopted ASU 2021-08, Business Combinations (Topic 805): (“ASU 2021-08”): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 ASU 2021-08 amends Topic 805 to require the acquirer in a business combination to record contract assets and contract liabilities in accordance with Revenue from Contracts with Customers (Topic 606) at acquisition as if it had originated the contract, rather than at fair value.
-This update is effective for public companies beginning after December 15, 2022, with early adoption permitted.
-Adoption should be applied prospectively to business combinations occurring on or after the effective date of the amendments unless early adoption occurs during an interim period in which other application rules apply.
-We do not expect the adoption of this update to have a material impact to our financial statements.
+As required, ASU 2021-08 will be applied prospectively to business combinations occurring on or after December 15, 2022.
+We adopted this update on January 1, 2023 and it did not have a material impact on our financial statements.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.